aaronbloomfield/ics/hws/hw-forensics.md

 Part 1 is the primary questions of answer:

-- Where is the missing server?
+- What happened to Bloomfield?
+Is he safe?
-- Who took it?
+- Is anybody else in danger?
-- Why did he/she/they take it?
+- What's going on?
-- What else can you tell me about the theft?
+- What else can you tell me about the situation?

 This part of this report should contain as much of the story as you can determine.
 Note that you will be able to get partial credit based on what you find, even if you don't find everything.